Perelandra0x309/secure-im/README.md

 - SHA-1 hash of your password.
 Improperly configured servers may store passwords in plaintext.
 </pre>
 My verdict: The best option for a wide base of users.<br>
-XMPP is a protocol, and clients are built on top of that so there are many options across all platforms which will help adoptability.
+XMPP is a protocol, and clients are built on top of that so there are many options across all platforms which will help adoptability.<br>
+One drawback is the clients are all different so there is a lack of consistency in experience and features across platforms.
 </td></tr>

 <tr>